 The Pupil Premium is allocated to schools to support students from low-income families, who are currently known to be eligible for Free School Meals (FSM) and students who have been looked after (LAC) continuously for more than six months.
 This applies to students eligible for FSM at any point in the last 6 years (known as the ‘Ever 6 FSM’ measure).
 Schools are free to spend the Pupil Premium as they see fit.
 However, we will be held accountable for how we have used the additional funding to support students from low-income families.
 Click the link for a full report.
-Expenditure Pupil Premium 2016-2017
+Pupil Premium Report 2019

 Anonymised Case Studies